pointpro/adaptivemc/README.md

 Steps to Run UI:
 Input Layer:
 1. Upload "Manage Support Files" ... these are all the files not starting with the name "Input"
+2. Under the "Manage Support Files" tab, there is a "browse" field.. click on it and upload the file starting with name "Input_....xlsx".
-2. Hit "Run Model".
+3. Hit "Run Model".
 This will process the input files and generate json outputs for the backend.

 Output Layer: